chicagopython/CodingWorkshops/README.md

 help some one who is looking for help!
 Enjoy some pizza and beverage, talk to other pythonistas and have a good time!

+Take a look at the previous projects, if you are looking for projects on webdev, data science, or simple apps using python.

 ## Team Projects
 These projects are meant for those who are familiar with Python Syntax and